remmertjack/Clustering-Ball-Players-1/README.md

 matrix is used for the covariance.
 Thus, we are operating in the same dimensional space for both GMM and K-Means.

-In analyzing the 2D plots, the question are: Does the dataset contain meaningful clusters, as in a non-random structure or not?
+In analyzing the 2D plots, the question is: Does the dataset contain meaningful clusters, as in a non-random structure or not?
 We call this assessing cluster tendency.
 To test, I used the Hopkins statistic.
 In implementing this test, we are testing the alternative hypothesis that the dataset is not uniformly